 Vortex Optics Diamondback Spotting Scopes

 Many of the features found on the Viper can be found on the Diamondback.
-The combination of amazing prism technology combined with fully multi-coated glass give you a great image with little concern for things like wash-out or glare while the large objective lens keeps things crisp and bright.
-In a scope at this price, the quality in nearly unheard of.
+The amazing prism technology is back.
+It is combined with fully multi-coated glass.
+This gives you a great image without wash-out or glare.
+The large objective lens keeps things crisp and bright.
+In a scope at this price, the image quality is unbelievable.

-This is also a scope that will hold up well enough to take anywhere and is more portable than the Viper with a lighter weight and more convenient size.
-No doubt the Diamondback is a very affordable spotting scope that will last multiple lifetimes.
+This is also a scope that you can take anywhere.
+It is more portable than the Viper because of its lighter weight and smaller size.
+No doubt the Diamondback is a very affordable spotting scope.
+You won't need to replace it in your lifetime.
 I own a variety of Vortex optics and have had no issues with any of them.
-This is a good scope for target shooting.
-These are my favorite spotting scopes for hunting and any activity out in the weather.

 Vanguard Endeavor HD 65A Angled Eyepiece Spotting Scope with 15-45x Magnification

-Vanguard is an overlooked company in the shooting world but has been making good quality products in a variety of optics markets for over 30 years.
-While this will do well in the world of shooting sports its also a great multi-use scope that will lend its self well to a large variety of pursuits.
-Don’t be fooled by the low price, this is a scope that stands up to the best on the market.
+Vanguard is an overlooked company.
+They have actually been making good quality products in the optic market for over 30 years.
+Their Endeavor HD will work perfectly throughout the world of shooting sports.
+It is also a great multi-use scope.
+Don’t be fooled by the low price.
+This scope competes with the best of the best.

-It may not have the blow away power of the Vortex scope but it makes up for it with some absolutely amazing glass that has Vanguards own multi-coat recipe.
+The Endeavor HD does have the power of a Vortex scope.
+It makes up for that lack with its amazing glass coated with Vanguard's own multi-coat recipe.
 The objective is large enough to keep the scope bright and images vibrant.
 Things like sun spotting and glare are hardly an issue.
-If you are looking for an inexpensive spotting scope for 300 yard shooting competitions, you won’t find many better.
+For an inexpensive spotting scope for 300 yard shooting competitions, the Endeavor is the one to try.

-I love the styling of the vanguard.
-It has just enough of a tactical look to keep me happy while still fitting in perfectly well with any other outside endeavor.
+I love the styling of the Vanguard.
+It looks tactical enough to keep me happy, but still fits into outdoor sports.
 It is rugged and fully weatherproofed.
-While it may not be as tough as the Vortex optics, it will still hold up well enough to engage in any of your outdoor activities.
+While it may not be as tough as the Vortex optics, it will still hold up quite well.

 Spotting Scopes Under $300